ssube/textual-engine/docs/worlds.md

 Saving and loading the game state write both the state and world template into the save file, so the world remains on the same version.

-TODO: option to omit world from save for space/versioning

 ### Starting Actor & Room

 When starting a new game, the world state begins empty.
 A starting actor and room are selected from